Adobe Mobile Challenge 2011

 This website was created for the 2011 Adobe Mobile Challenge which challenged developers to create a mobile AIR application using a pure AS3 project or the Flex framework.
 The application could be a game, a productivity application, a lifestyle app, an artistic experience... any kind of engaging application.

 For those who developers who participated, this was a challenging, yet fun contest.
 I arrived at the 2011 Adobe MAX Convention excited to be in Los Angeles.
 I had just completed a cross-country move from Baltimore using a local moving company, Von Paris Moving & Storage.
-This company really made my move so easy.
+And this mover in Baltimore really made my move so easy.
 In Baltimore they helped pack all my household stuff, and then the long distance moving crew helped unpack it at its final destination.
 No need to spend days packing and unpacking.
 Instead I was off to the convention which was only about a half hour away.
 Having watched MAX keynotes online before, I was particularly excited about attending these in person.
 Word spread among the attendees that it was going to be best to sit right in the middle of the theatre.
 There was some debate among my friends about whether there would be a 3D element to the intro.
 It turned out that the intro sequence was incredibly realistic digital video merged with a live violin/dance sequence, played over three enormous screens.
 At two points I honestly thought the background was real from my vantage point near the sound desk.
 It was amazing to see in person.
 I managed to attend a decent number of sessions spanning the new Touch Apps, Flash Builder and Flash Player, AIR, large-team workflows, Facebook apps, among others.
 It was enlightening to listen to leading lights in the community speak in person about things they are passionate about.
 It helped me learn much better than watching videos or reading articles although it was a bit overwhelming considering the amount of information.
 My first two weeks in Los Angeles in 2011 were really memorable, considering the move, my new neighborhood, being in CA, and attending the Adobe MAX conference.

 How to Participate